twolock/distreg-illustration/README.md

 # Illustrating Distributional Sinh-arcsinh Regression Models in `brms`

-Illustrating how to fit sinh-arcsinh distributional models in `brms`

 This repository accompanies Wolock *et al.* (2021).
 In `Illustration.html`, we provide a short demonstration of fitting a series of increasingly complex distributional models to simulated data using `brms`.

 Here, we provide very brief instructions for fitting sinh-arcsinh models.